PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Col - Column
 * Listbox - new method GetIndexes returns currently selected items as a list of indexes
 * Output - new method Get returns the contents of the output element
-* Button - For Macs don't don't allow setting button color.
+* Button - For Macs don't allow setting button color.
 Previously only warned
 * ButtonMenu - new Click method will click the button just like a normal Button's Click method
-* Column scrolling finally works correctly with mousewheel.
+* Column scrolling finally works correctly with mouse wheel.
 Shift+Mouse Scroll will scroll horizontally
 * Table - Get method is a dummy version a Get because Qt port got a real Get method
 * Table - Will add numerical column headers if Column Headsing is set to None when creating Table Element
 * Table - FIXED the columns crazily resizing themselves bug!!